loctnguyen96/ctd-pre-work/README.md

 ## Installation
 1. Clone the repository to your local machine
 2. Navigate to the project directory
+3. Install dependencies with: 'npm install'
+4. Start the development server with: 'npm run dev'
-3. Open the `index.html` file in your preferred web browser
+5. Open your web browser and enter the local address, for example: 'http://localhost:5173/'

-   *Tip: You do not need a server to run this app.
-Simply double-click `index.html` or drag to the browser of your choice.*

 ## Usage
 1. Select a breed from the dropdown menu or leave it blank to view random cats